i-am-tom/haskell-exercises/README.md

 about Haskell programs, and look to move our assertions up into types, where they can be verified at compile time.

-I can't make any guarantees as to how quickly this repository will fill up, but I'm looking to publish at least a section per week.

 ---

 ## What this _isn't_.